 Noncommunicable diseases (NCDs) are diseases that are not contagious or transmitted from person to person through contact.
 These diseases are typically chronic conditions that can be caused by lifestyle choices such as nutrition and exercise, but can also be influenced by genetic, physiological, and environmental factors.
-In the developed world, type 2 diabetes, high blood pressure, and heart disease are currently among the most common NCDs, and together NCDs account for 89% of total deaths in the United Kingdom.
+In the developed world, type 2 diabetes, high blood pressure, and heart disease are currently among the most common NCDs, and together, these three diseases cause over one million deaths1 in the United States annually.

-The Eatwell Guide dietary guidelines provide recommendations for the relative proportion of vegetables, fruits, grains, proteins, and dairy that a person should eat each day.
+The MyPlate dietary guidelines provide recommendations for the relative proportion of vegetables, fruits, grains, proteins, and dairy that a person should eat each day.
 The dietary guidelines are designed to help people make the most nutritious food choices possible with the food available to them.
 With an understanding of the food groups and the ability to read and decipher nutrition labels on food, people are able to consider things like calories, fats, carbohydrates, and sodium when making their food choices.
 Taking a balanced approach to nutrition helps reduce the risk of developing NCDs.